bitcoin-core/bitcoincore.org/en/features/verification.md

 users like you.

-As long as there are many non-verifying users who want to be able to pay Bitcoin Core users, miners and others know they can't effectively change Bitcoin's rules.
+As long as there are many non-verifying users who want to be able to pay Bitcoin Core users, miners and others know that they can't effectively change Bitcoin's rules.

 But what if not enough non-verifying users care about paying Bitcoin